Mitch4797/FormalLangProject1/README.md

 # FormalLangProject
-Project for CS3310 by Mitchell Humphries.
+Project for CS3310 by Mitchell H.

 Run Calculator.py to start program.
 * Requries python version 3.10 or newer